Running Claude Code from Windows CLI: A Practical Guide

 "Search for Python tutorials"

-If you only use --tools, the model will attempt to use them, but you’ll get a cryptic error: “Claude requested permissions to use X, but you haven’t granted it yet.”
-The fix is simple once you know it, but the error message doesn’t make the solution obvious.
+Without this, the model will try to use the tools and you’ll get a cryptic error: “Claude requested permissions to use X, but you haven’t granted it yet.”
+Simple enough once you know the fix, but the error message doesn’t exactly spell it out.

 To disable all tools entirely, pass an empty string: